By Tim Lambert

 However he was forced to resign in 1972 and he was replaced by Gabriel Ramantsoa.
 He introduced socialism, which proved disastrous for Madagascar as it did for other countries.
 In 1975 he was replaced by Didier Ratsiraka.
 He ruled until 1991.
 Unfortunately Ratsiraka continued socialist policies which impoverished Madagascar even more.
 However in 1993 multi-party elections were held.
 However in 1997 Ratsiraka was elected president again.
 Marc Ravalomanana followed him in 2002.
 Ravalomanana was re-elected in 2007.
 However in January 2009 protests broke out against his rule.
 In March 2009 the army made Andry Rajoelina president.
 However presidential and parliamentary elections were held in 2013.
 Hery Rajaonarimampianina became president of Madgascar in 2014.

 Meanwhile from the mid-1990s Madagascar abandoned socialism and the economy began to recover.
-However today Madagascar is still a very poor country.
-Today the population of Madagascar is 23 million.
+However today Madagascar is still a very poor country but its economy is growing steadily.
+Today the population of Madagascar is 24.4 million.

 A brief history of Mozambique